Let our guide to the best zoom lenses for Micro Four Thirds help you kit out your Panasonic or Olympus camera, with picks for all budgets.

 Standard zooms are great options as ‘everyday’ or ‘walk around’ choices.
 They give you a good degree of flexibility for a range of different situations, such as landscape, travel and even portraiture.
 They also provide quite a naturalistic perspective, similar to that of the human eye, which is great for documentary-style shooting.

 All-in-one or superzoom lenses cover a very broad focal range, and let you do a bit of everything.
-They’re also useful as everyday or walkaround lenses, allowing you to zoom way in or way out at a moment’s notice.
-They also tend to be relatively inexpensive as they aren’t often used by professionals – the reason being that the big zoom range generally requires some compromises in terms of optical quality.
+They’re also useful as everyday walkaround lenses, allowing you to zoom way in or way out at a moment’s notice.
+They also tend to be relatively inexpensive as they aren’t often used by professionals – the reason being that the big zoom range generally requires some compromises in optical quality.

 Telephoto zoom lenses are more suited to specific types of photography, such as wildlife, sports or action.
 Anything that requires you to get closer to the action is a good candidate for a telephoto zoom.